Deveshyadav1/Dr_facelook/README.md

 ## 2. Prerequisites

-Prerequisites: Before getting started, ensure that you have the following in place:
+.Prerequisites: Before getting started, ensure that you have the following in place:
-A web server with PHP support.
+.A web server with PHP support.
-Composer installed on your system.
+.Composer installed on your system.
-A MySQL or compatible database.
+.A MySQL or compatible database.
-Basic knowledge of Laravel and Bootstrap.
+.Basic knowledge of Laravel and Bootstrap.

 ## 3. Installation

 Installation: Follow these steps to install and set up the application:
-Clone the GitHub repository to your server.
+.Clone the GitHub repository to your server.
-Configure your database connection in the .env file.
+.Configure your database connection in the .env file.
-Run migrations and seeders to set up the database schema and initial data.
+.Run migrations and seeders to set up the database schema and initial data.
-Set any required environment variables in the .env file.
+.Set any required environment variables in the .env file.

 ## 4. Configuration